awsdocs/amazon-redshift-developer-guide/doc_source/using-SVL-Query-Report.md

    Also check to see that all slices are taking approximately the same amount of time:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/dg/images/SVL_QUERY_REPORT_elapsed_time.png)

    Large discrepancies in these values can indicate data distribution skew due to a suboptimal distribution style for this particular query\.
-For recommended solutions, see [Suboptimal Data Distribution](query-performance-improvement-opportunities.md#suboptimal-data-distribution)\.
+For recommended solutions, see [Suboptimal data distribution](query-performance-improvement-opportunities.md#suboptimal-data-distribution)\.